 About the research

-Speed feedback signs are used in a variety of situations.
-They have been implemented in work zones, school zones, and along residential or commercial locations.
-Their impact on speeds have generally been shown to be a reduction from one to ten miles per hour.
-These sign installations can be portable or permanent and either post-mounted or trailer-based.
+Speed feedback signs are used in a variety of situations and settings including work zones, school zones, and along residential or commercial locations.
+Their impacts have generally been shown to be a low to moderate reduction in speeds.